thebaldgeek/thebaldgeek.github.io/radiosonde.md

 Many use good quality 75 Ohm tv coax for shorter runs (Say, 50 ft or less).

 ### LNA - Low Noise Amplifier
 LNA.
-There is no question a good quality LNA mounted at the antenna will make a huge difference in the range and amount of data packets you decode from any given flight.
+There is no question that a good quality LNA mounted at the antenna will make a huge difference in the range and amount of data packets you decode from any given flight.
 While you could use a general wide band LNA that are very cheap and popular, a filtered LNA will always bring better results.
 [Uptronics SAW + LNA](https://store.uputronics.com/index.php?route=product/product&product_id=54) This is the current popular LNA for radiosonde work, there is talk of a new sonde specific LNA in the works, but it has not been released yet.

 ## What will you see?
 Ok, now that we have an outdoor antenna mounted up as high as you can, quality LNA, good coax and your SDR connected to the software, we wait.
 The twice a day launches usually happen around zero and 1200 UTC.
-But at times of unusual weather or if you live near a rocket launch site, you may catch many more flights at all times of the day or night.
+But at times of unusual weather or if you live near a rocket launch site, you may catch many more flights at any time of the day or night.
-Jan 2023 we had some nasty weather in California and my station logged the following flights over about 24 hours.
+Jan 2023 we had some nasty weather in California and my station logged the following flights over 24 hours.
 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/radiosonde/badweather.png" height="420">

 ## station.conf file tweaks